« Food-Friendly Events, May 16-18 | Main | Qin's Lamb Noodle »

 I suppose I shouldn't have been hugely surprised that the buffet didn't evoke the sensations of the food I've found in Penang and Kuala Lumpur.
+Many of the flavors were authentic, but the pungency and spice were dialed down (undoubtedly a wise concession to the palates of first-timers).
 It was disappointing, however, to see recipes for fried rice with preserved shrimp, spicy and sour fish curry, and Malaysian-style fried chicken in the festival literature but not to find them at the buffet.
-(A chef told me that one or more of those dishes might be offered the following week, and that I could call the dining room to ask.
-Having spelled my name several times when I called to make my reservation — "Not 'Z' as in 'zebra', 'C' as in 'cat' " — I wouldn't hold my breath for a detailed recital of the specials.)
+(The selection rotates from day to day, or perhaps week to week, I later learned.)

 The dessert table was worth two visits; first for a trio of sorbets in coconut (creamy), lychee (a little off), and watermelon (spot-on).
 From my second plate, shown above, the most elaborate dessert was the bubur keledak (in the tumbler), sweet potato in a coconut-and-pandan-leaf syrup.
 It easily outshone the green pandan "cakes," the fluffy pink rice-flour kueh, and the small brown banana fritters.
 Top honors, though, must go to the larger, sweet-potato fritters, which were filled with coconut and shrimp — a dessert combo that's distinctively Malaysian, and absolutely delicious.